The Women's Civic League (WCL) is always looking for worthwhile causes, programs and individuals to assist through grants and scholarships.

 Scholarship Essay Competition

 One goal of the Women's Civic League of St. Clair Shores is to reward high school students (male or female) who have exhibited exemplary service to their community in the form of government participation, volunteer activities and commitments.
 These types of volunteer activities may include service projects such as: tutoring, coaching, child care, hospital or hospice care, community service projects, scouting, junior achievement or other activities within St. Clair Shores.
 This scholarship recognizes a student who has unselfishly dedicated his or her time and efforts outside of school to various forms of community service activities.
+The 2018 Scholarship Application can be downloaded from the Resources page of the website.

 2017 Scholarship Essay Competition Winners